0xEB0din/Python-web-scrapper/README.md

 - [x] Update the statistics after the download is complete.
 - [x] Flush the session.
 - [x] Download all URLs that has a certain file extension.
+- [ ] Levels of scrapping should be dynamic to cover more use cases.
+- [ ] Allow the user to pass a parameter of # levels of scrapping.

 ### Known Bugs: